 Often people want a suggestion for a campaign to run when they start out.
 This can be a little complicated because most of the really great “campaigns” for Call of Cthulhu such as Masks of Nyarlathotep are extremely complicated, can take a year or longer to run, and benefit a great deal from a Keeper with some experience under their belt.
 Often, the best option is to create a campaign by stringing together a series of individual short adventures, until the Keeper and players are more familiar with the system.

 Doors to Darkness.
 This is a set of short scenarios specifically designed for new Keepers.
 They have just a little bit more exposition about what to expect and they don’t go too complicated.
 They also include all the things one expects from a CoC scenario.
 While they’re generally one shots, it wouldn’t be hard to adjust the locations a little and turn them into a serial campaign or sprinkle them into an existing campaign.
 I highly recommend this one for people starting out.

 Horror on the Orient Express.
 This one is one of the two “great” campaigns of CoC and the only one available for 7th Edition.
 Horror was one of the kickstarters that almost drove Chaosium out of business and resulted in a large and very expensive (yet unprofitable) boxed set, with black and white booklets, and a bunch of handouts.
-The original boxed set is now out of print, but the PDF is still available and they are releasing a Print On Demand version through DriveThruRPG of the various booklets from the boxed set, printed into two volumes.
+The original boxed set is now out of print, but Chaosium has released a hardcover edition that combines the original 6 small booklets and various handouts into two volumes.
 It’s an interesting campaign, but as a work of “old Chaosium” it will require a bit more keeper work and the standards are just not up to the current level of professional production.